. 3 Min read

-Similarly, there is concern that NIL developments will shift booster and donor money from supporting school fundraising goals to supporting individual student-athlete deals.
-Boosters and donors must also be educated on the risk of NIL activity being used as an inadvertent inducement for student-athletes to come to or stay at a particular institution.
-Athletic departments can consider creative solutions to mitigate these risks while creating opportunities for boosters that will benefit both the department and student-athletes.
+Similarly, there is concern that NIL developments will shift booster and donor money from supporting school fundraising goals to supporting individual college athlete deals.
+Boosters and donors must also be educated on the risk of NIL activity being used as an inadvertent inducement for college athletes to come to or stay at a particular institution.
+Athletic departments can consider creative solutions to mitigate these risks while creating opportunities for boosters that will benefit both the department and college athletes.

 Athletic Department Staff

 Finally, the athletic department staff – from compliance to external relations to social media and content – will need to be educated on the shifting NIL landscape.
 As the boots on the ground working directly with college athletes, coaches, and corporate partners and boosters, you will need to understand the rules and the role you can play.
 You should be able to manage inbound questions from all parties and offer them resources.
 You will need to understand the new, complex, and potentially hidden NCAA compliance risks for your coaches, administrators, boosters, and athletes.

 The Altius Sports Partners team of subject matter experts is equipped to partner with your athletic department to deliver the highest levels of education to all key stakeholders.
 From college athletes and coaches to corporate partners and boosters, Altius provides comprehensive educational solutions to help your athletic department navigate and succeed in the world of NIL.

 For more information on how we can partner with your department, contact us at email@example.com.